Katherine D. Ortega: Sicpa investigation

 Ortega's years as Treasurer came partially under scrutiny in 1992 when Sen. John Glenn, then chairman of the Senate Governmental Affairs Committee, investigated irregularities in the competitive bidding process used by the Treasury Department.
 Sen. Glenn's committee questioned the relationship between Robert J. Leuver, then director of the Bureau of Engraving and Printing, and Maurice Amon, president of Sicpa Industries of America – the sole provider of the ink used for U.S. currency since 1982.
 In particular, Sen. Glenn was concerned over gifts and other gratuities received by Leuver from Amon's company.
 One focus of the investigation was a business trip taken to the Far East by several government and business officials, including Ortega, Leuver, and Amon, in 1985.
 Ortega was not implicated in any wrongdoing and Leuver was also exonerated from any impropriety during the course of the investigation.
 The Department of Justice declined to investigate the matter due to insufficient evidence supporting the claims.

 In 2002, Ortega's achievements from humble beginnings were recognized by the Horatio Alger Association of Distinguished Americans when she received the organization's Horatio Alger Award.

 Family life

 Ortega has cited her family upbringing as her chief inspiration in life:

 I am the product of a heritage that teaches strong family devotion, a commitment to earning a livelihood by hard work, patience, determination and preseverance [sic].

-She has often singled out her father in particular, saying that "[he] taught me we were as good as anybody else, that we could accomplish anything we wanted ..."
+Ortega has often singled out her father in particular, saying that "[he] taught me we were as good as anybody else, that we could accomplish anything we wanted ..."

 Ortega was married briefly when she returned to New Mexico in the late 1970s.
 In interviews, she has declined to elaborate on that part of her life, insisting only that she be referred to as "Mrs. Ortega".
 In 1989, she married Lloyd J. Derrickson, a former general counsel with Merrill Lynch and currently a board member with World Cell, a wireless communications consulting firm.
 She has no children.